textileio/papers/draft.md

 Key Set
 : A set of keys for a Log.
-Depending on the context, a Key Set may contain the Follow and Read Key, or just the Follow Key.
+Depending on the context, a Key Set may contain the Replica and Read Key, or just the Replica Key.
 A Key Set is encrypted with the recipient's public key.

 The Invite is authored in the sender's Log.
 Because the recipient does